How do I apply?

 No, it is not recommended to use a fee-charging agency to submit your application for you.
 As an applicant you should always submit your own online application.
 You should always use your own contact information and e-mail address to ensure that you receive all the necessary information directly from the admissions services.
 If you need help with your application please contact our Admissions Services.

-Do I have to pay a tuition fee 2020?
+Do I have to pay tuition fee 2022?

 Am I eligible?